-As he was collecting data about GAA games, Jimmy started showing the clubs the huge potential that Clubber Coach could offer.
-“There’s been a variety of reactions” says Jimmy “but the predominant one that I initially get is disbelief.
+As he was collecting data about GAA games, Jimmy started showing clubs the huge potential that Clubber Coach could offer.
+“There’s been a variety of reactions,” says Jimmy “but the predominant one that I initially get is disbelief.
 Like, I don’t think you can do this.
 Then when you show them (what the platform can do) they’re like…Wow!”.
-The main reason behind this disbelief lies in the fact that we all know AI exists, but only those among us working in the tech industry are really aware about its potential, which is virtually endless.
+The main reason behind this disbelief lies in the fact that we all know AI exists, but only those among us working in the tech industry are really aware of its potential.
 With a few months still to go, we are looking forward to finding out how GAA clubs will welcome this new opportunity, and what impact Clubber Coach will have on their competitiveness.

 Author Manuela Armini